 - Enzymes– are proteins that facilitate biochemical reactions.
 Enzymes are proteins that increase the rate of chemical reactions in the body.
 In fact, most of the necessary chemical reactions in the body would not efficiently proceed without enzymes They are often referred to as catalysts because they speed up chemical reactions.
 Examples include the enzymes lactase and pepsin.
 Lactase breaks down the sugar lactose found in milk.
 Pepsin is a digestive enzyme that works in the stomach.

-- Hormonal Proteins– are messenger proteins which help to coordinate certain bodily activities.
+- Hormonal Proteins– are messenger proteins that help to coordinate certain bodily activities.
 Examples include insulin and oxytocin.
 Insulin, a small protein, is an example of a hormone that regulates blood sugar.
 Oxytocin stimulates contractions in females during childbirth.
 Secretin is another example of a protein hormone.
 This substance assists in the digestive process by stimulating the pancreas and the intestine to create necessary digestive juices

 - Repair and Maintenance Protein is termed the building block of the body.
 It is called this because protein is vital in the maintenance of body tissue, including development and repair.
-Hair, skin, eyes, muscles and organs are all made from protein.
-This is why children need more protein per pound of body weight than adults; they are growing and developing new protein tissue
+Hair, skin, eyes, muscles, and organs are all made from protein.
+This is why children need more protein per pound of bodyweight than adults; they are growing and developing new protein tissue

 - Antibodies Protein forms antibodies that help prevent infection, illness, and disease.
 These proteins identify and assist in destroying antigens such as bacteria and viruses.
 For example, these antibodies identify and then surround antigens in order to keep them contained until they can be destroyed by white blood cells.

 - Transportation and Storage of Molecules Protein is a major element in the transportation of certain molecules.
-These are carrier proteins which move molecules from one place to another around the body.
+These are carrier proteins that move molecules from one place to another around the body.
 Examples include hemoglobin and cytochromes.
 Hemoglobin transports oxygen through the blood via red blood cells.
 Cytochromes operate in the electron transport chain as electron carrier proteins.

 Vegetables Highest in Protein: